gastonstat/packyourcode/packyourcode.utf8.md

 <p class="caption">(\#fig:unnamed-chunk-103)Abstract and functional representations</p>
 </div>

-- Each structure has associated functions:
+- Each test structure has associated functions:
     + `expect_that()` for expectations
     + `test_that()` for groups of tests
     + `context()` for contexts